lightszero/neovmbook/docs/en/page03.md

 Engineers think and write code module by module, regardless of which block of memory is which module.

-The work of considering the relationship between modules and address translation is often referred to as Link.
+The work of considering the translation relationship between modules and address is often referred to as Link.

-The c++ language, for example, has a very explicitly separate Link process.
+The c++ language, for example, has a very explicitly separate link process.

 The CALL instruction is used for function-level modularity.

 The JMP instruction is used for modularity inside functions.

-Our assembler has the function of a Linker that automatically connects the two modules, assigns them the appropriate address segment, and makes the CALL instruction automatically point to the right place.
+Our assembler has the function of a linker that automatically connects the two modules, assigns them the appropriate address segment, and makes the CALL instruction automatically point to the right place.

 Now assembly, the next step is the high-level language, the process is the same, the only way.